faradillahnh/oak/azhari-dwiatmoko.md

 Sorry I did something bad on the past.

-As, I'll try my best in order to be the best version of me, so you won't regret oneday :) semangat :)
+As, I'll try my best in order to be the best version of me, so you are :) semangat :)
 It's hard but worth it. :)

 A bunch of thank for you, I'll keep waiting inshaAllah